Bananas Foster is my favorite dessert, hands-down! It’s also the inspiration behind this delicious Bananas Foster Cobbler Recipe!

-- Heat oven to 400 degrees F. Spray a 9x13 baking dish with baking spray.
+- Heat oven to 400 degrees F. Spray a 9×13 baking dish with baking spray.

-- Cut bananas lengthwise and lay into baking dish.
+- Cut bananas lengthwise and lay into the bottom of the baking dish.

 - In a mixing bowl, combine remainder of filling ingredients (brown sugar, melted butter, rum, cornstarch, and cinnamon).
 Stir well and spread on top of bananas, covering evenly.

-- In a separate mixing bowl, combine topping ingredients (flour, brown sugar, cinnamon, dark rum, and softened butter).
+- In a separate mixing bowl, combine topping ingredients (flour, brown sugar, cinnamon, softened butter and dark room).
 Use the back of a fork to thoroughly combine mixture (will be crumbly).
 Stir in pecans.
 Sprinkle topping over bananas/filling.
 Add more pecans on top if desired.
 Just be sure to cover baking dish with aluminum foil halfway through baking if you used a lot of pecans (to prevent them from burning).

 - Bake 35 minutes or until golden brown and bubbly.
 Allow to cool and serve with a scoop of ice cream or whipped topping.